 Here we go again!

 You may have heard about the Boston ‘Straight Pride‘ proposal.
-First off, this isn’t just literally some straight people feeling left out and demanding faux equality.
-It’s literal neo-nazi assholery; of course (some) people are rightly put-off by outright nazi agendas (sadly not everyone, what a time to be alive) so this is a neat way for them to pull in some generally uncomfortable people to their cause.
+First off, this isn’t just some straight people feeling left out and demanding faux equality.
+It’s actual neo-nazi assholery; of course (some) people are rightly put-off by outright nazi agendas (sadly not everyone, what a time to be alive) so this is a neat way for them to pull in some generally uncomfortable people to their cause.
 Don’t fall for it.